Pagination

 );

-This example demonstrates a realistic SaaS pattern: a Table with a local Pagination control.
+This example demonstrates a common SaaS pattern: a Table with local Pagination control.

 | Name | Status | Updated | Actions |